rosjava/rosjava_core/docs/birds_of_a_feather-roscon-2013.rst

 **Java/Android Namespaces**

-- Damon's advice to take care when naming these (e.g. org.ros.android), follow the guidelines in his docs.
+- Damon's advice to take care when naming these (e.g. org.ros.android), follow the `documentation guidelines`_.

 **Pull Requests to Damon's Repos**